 You also can invest in mutual funds, stocks or bonds.
 While the value of these investments goes up and down, people generally make some money in the long term (five years or longer).
 But if you have to sell investments in a hurry because of an emergency or an unforeseen expense, you could get less than you paid for them and lose money.

 I am interested in investing in a mutual fund, but the minimum deposit is $2,500—more than I have available to invest.
 Is there any way around the minimum deposit?

 Yes.
 Many mutual fund companies waive the minimum deposit requirement if you agree to have an amount (as little as $50) automatically transferred from your checking account each month.
 You can use this method to buy shares in the mutual fund of your choice.

-You also can set up an individual retirement account (IRA) in this way.
-A traditional IRA can help your retirement savings grow faster because no tax is due on the earnings until you begin to withdraw the money.
-Plus, your contributions may be tax deductible.
-You are permitted, but not required, to make withdrawals at age 59½.
-At age 70½ you must begin to take minimum withdrawals from your traditional IRA.
-For current information about traditional and Roth IRAs, see Internal Revenue Service (IRS) Publication 590.
+You also can set up an Individual Retirement Account (IRA) in this way.
+An IRA can help your retirement savings grow faster because no tax is due on the earnings until you begin to withdraw the money.
+You are permitted but not required to make withdrawals at age 591⁄2.
+At age 701⁄2 you must begin to take minimum withdrawals from your IRA.
+For current information see the Internal Revenue Service (IRS) Publication 590 (www.irs.gov).

 What is credit?

-Credit is the ability to borrow money or to purchase an item and pay for it over time.
-Credit cards are one form of credit.
+Credit is the ability to borrow money or purchase an item on time.
+Credit cards are one way to use credit.
 You can pay off your entire balance on a credit card every month or carry a balance.
 If you carry a balance, you will be charged interest by the credit card company.